anirbandutta9/G-captcha-Vs-Php-Manual-Captcha/README.md

 An application to learn the implementation concepts of Captcha (Google captcha API + Manually coded captcha) in PHP web forms..

+Install :
+Just Paste the files (index.php, submitcombine.php, captcha.php) under your Php Developement environment..
+It will be up and running !